-It goes without saying that, learning a programming language is very essential to working in any software development related field.
+It goes without saying that, learning a programming language is very essential to work in any software development-related field.
 With a good foundation, you will learn to build processes, automate tasks, add tests and debug your code in an efficient manner.

 SQL stands for Structured Query Language.
 It is the language used to interact with relational databases.
 If you are working for a company as a Data Engineer, you would be using SQL pretty much every day of your career.
 Building a solid foundation in SQL is important as you can easily save a lot of your time and effort if you can use its various aspects in an efficient way.

 Now a lot of database engines have their own versions of SQL.
 But the good news is, if you learn the basic SQL syntax, it would still be super useful to work with most of the database engines.
 You might also want to learn NoSQL, as it is one of the booming technologies of our times.
 But if you only have time for one, go with SQL.

 You can learn SQL from Mode.
 They have a really good tutorial explaining every aspect of SQL in a structured manner.
 They also have an online database for you to practice what you learn.
 Check out their tutorial here.

 Some common tasks for Data Engineers include database design, monitoring performance, security, troubleshooting errors, backing up databases, and recovery of lost data.

 When you are working with a database all day, learning the basics of database administration can come real handy.
 It will help you in taking the correct measures to maintain the integrity of a database.
 Understanding the various nuances of a database like Distribution keys, Sort keys, Primary keys, Foreign keys, and referential integrity can help you build an efficient database engine that serves various stakeholders in your company.